pschool-in/curriculum/content/science/environment.md

 ### Biotic Factors

 Biotic factors are the living organisms in our environment.
-For example; Trees and Plants, Animals, Birds, Human beings, etc.
+For example; Trees, Animals, Birds, Human beings, etc.

 ### Abiotic factors